Thursday 18 July 2019

 Inspecting the variable gear section bearings, greasing the water-repelling seals and adjusting;

 Note that the GH6 front wheel fitted type hub dynamo bearing adjustment is carried out from the non-dynamo side.
-See; https://youtu.be/2SnEkpU0YeU
+See; Sturmey Archer Front Wheel Dynohub Overhaul (60+ years old)

 One difference with the variable gears only hub is that there is no press-fitting bearing oil trap so that a little lubrication from the variable gear will spread into the dynamo section.
 The rust seen in the picture is a little greasy.
 The hub should not be greased other than a little to hold the balls in place so that the bearing can be assembled.
 This is a little different to the advice given in many videos.

 The outer bearings have a grease-filled grove to repel water that grove needs any hard old grease to be scraped out and new grease packed into it.
 These water barriers are the only parts that should be greased in a variable gear Dynohub.
-There is another water-repelling greased grove between the stationary connections plate and the rotating hub.
+There is water-repelling greased grove (labyrinth) between the stationary connections plate and the rotating hub, this is instead of one on the bearing that side.
 The large bearing in the variable gear-hub has a little oil running out taking dirt and moisture with it.

 Note; It turns out that variable gear is complete and disassembly and assembly is straightforward.
 Do use the video or other sources for maintenance information.
 You should not need to disassemble as far as the video shows you but also look at the planetary gears for timing marks an AG or AW does not have them but some variable gear hubs do and they must all be aligned when you re-assemble the hub.